mmazo/mealplanner/README.md

 ## How it works

-- Recipes are stored in the file-based H2 database.
+- Recipes are stored in the H2 database.
 - SimpleVectorStore is used to store the recipe embeddings and perform search for relevant recipes.
 - OpenAI Chat Client is used to generate weekly meals plan and shopping list based on relevant recipes.